- Prep time

 - About 20 cookies

-If you're looking for a cookie with some sugar, spice and everything nice, this chipotle-dark-chocolate-dipped matcha shortbread is for you.
+If you're looking for a cookie with some sugar, spice and everything nice, this dark chocolate-dipped matcha shortbread is for you.

 - 7 tablespoons unsalted butter